imperes/imperes/README.md

 # Gabriel Peres

 ## I'm an Electronic Engineering Student
-Brazilian passionate about electronics (obviously), music, nature and games.
+Brazilian passionate about Electronics (obviously), music, nature and games.
 New to the world of programming and loving it!
 Trying to learn as much as possible.

 ## Skills and Experience
 ![Python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)